Prerequisites

 - Port 22: SSH access for initial setup

-- Port 80: HTTP access for Let's Encrypt certificate verification
+- Port 80: HTTP for Let's Encrypt certificate verification

-- Port 4096: WebSocket server for Actvt connections
+- Port 4096: WebSocket Secure for Actvt connections

 - Firewall: Ability to configure firewall rules